 $ cf service acceptDB Service instance: acceptDB Service: p-mysql Plan: 100mb-dev Description: MySQL service for application development and testing Documentation url: Dashboard: https://p-mysql.sys.acceptance.cf-app.example.com/manage/instances/ddfa6842-b308-4983-a544-50b3d1fb62f0

-In this example, the URL to the instance dashboard is
+Dashboard.
+In the example above, the instance dashboard URL is

-- Manually adjusting database schema or contents in development environments.
+- Manually adjust database schema or contents in development environments.

 For more information, see the cf-mysql-plugin repository.